capstanlqc/omegat-guides/docs/tec-cb-ome-faq.md

 It is required that all segments are translated at the end of both translation and reconciliation tasks.
 To ensure this is the case, uploaded projects are checked for completion in every workflow step when you try to finish the task.
 If it is detected that some segments are not translated in the project, it is not possible to finish the task.

 How do you know whether all segments are translated in your project?
 You can go to **Tools > Statistics** to obtain a report of the project statistics.
 If the "Remaining" or "Unique remaining" rows do not show "0", that means that some segments are not translated.
-Also, if you press shortcut **Ctrl+U**, OmegaT will open the next untranslated segment.
+Also, if you press shortcut ++ctrl+u++, OmegaT will open the next untranslated segment.

 How can you fix this?
 You guessed it!
 Translate all remaining segments, then export the OMT package again, upload it again and then try to finis the task again.